garretpatten/spotify-backup-tool/README.md

-# template
+# Spotify Backup Tool
-Template repository for projects
+This repository contains a tool that uses the Spotify API to backup profile and playlist data.